alexle/alexle.github.com/posts/training-marathon.markdown

 After some research online, I settled on an 18-week training plan by [Hal Higdon][3].
 It didn't take long to figure out which classification I was under - Novice 2.

 The key to this program is the "long slow distance" (LSD) run.
 These build up weekly from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
 As for frequency, Novice 2 breaks down each week into 3 short runs, 1 long run, 1 cross-train day, and 2 rest days.
-Week 1 looked manageable at 3, 5, 3, and 8 miles.
-Week 15 sent shivers up my spine: 5, 5, 5, and 20 miles.

 The tricky part was figuring out how to condense 18 weeks into 9.
 I decided to focus on the middle bulk of the training, thus cutting out the short runs at the beginning and the long runs in the end.
 My reasoning was that I could tough out the early runs to catch up, and "wing" the longer distances on marathon day.
 Some plan, huh?
 The important aspect to me was building up mileage and endurance, *without* risking injury or burning myself out.